-A deed of variation was signed on 24 April 2023 which applied various amendments regarding GMP conversion.
+Deeds of variation were signed on 24 April 2023 and 28 June 2024 which applied various amendments regarding GMP conversion.

 Investment Report

 Custody

 Custodian services are provided by State Street Bank and Trust Company Limited.
 Although the Trustee has delegated day to day management of the Scheme's investments to external managers, the custody (safekeeping) of the segregated assets is carried out independently of the managers by State Street Bank and Trust Company Limited.
 The underlying assets of pooled investment vehicles are held under the custody of separate custodians appointed by the manager of the respective pooled fund.
 The Scheme's investment in the Special Purpose Vehicle and the annuity contracts are held directly by the Trustee.